01-edu/public/subjects/ai/nlp-scraper/audit/README.md

 ```

 ##### Analyse the DataFrame with 300 articles: relevance of the topics matched, relevance of the sentiment, relevance of the scandal detected and relevance of the companies matched.
-The algorithms are not 100% accurate so you should expect a few issues in the results.
+The algorithms are not 100% accurate, so you should expect a few issues in the results.

 ##### NLP engine on 3 articles

 ###### Can you run `python nlp_enriched_news.py` without any error?

-###### Does the output of the nlp engine correspond to the output below?
+###### Does the output of the NLP engine correspond to the output below?

 ```prompt
 python nlp_enriched_news.py